The Ultimate Calendar for Geeks

 simpler and more hacker-friendly calendars.
 My favourite calendars are one that comes with Emacs2 and

-The rest of the time3 I’d just summon quickly my terminal with C-~
+The rest of the time3 I’d just summon quickly my terminal with C-~4 and invoke cal there.

 - Show the previous and the following months -